-As of February 28, 2022, our accumulated deficit was approximately \$38,118,000 and our cash position was approximately \$4,013,000.
-We had a working capital surplus of approximately \$3,977,000.
+As of May 31, 2022, our accumulated deficit was approximately \$3,8932,000 and our cash position was approximately \$3,542,000.
+We had a working capital surplus of approximately \$3,313,000.
 We have not commenced commercial production on any of our mineral properties.
 We have no revenues from operations and anticipate we will have no operating revenues until we place one or more of our properties into production.
 All properties are in the exploration stage.

-During the current fiscal year, RTMD is expected to fund the expenditure of approximately \$20 million to optimize the leaching and developing of the CIX/CIC processing of the Round Top Project.
+During the nine months ended May 31, 2022, we funded approximately \$900,000 of the RTMD expenditures during such period in accordance with our obligation as a 20% RTMD member.
+The balance was funded by existing cash of RTMD as well as by USARE.
+We have budgeted approximately \$800,000 to fund our portion of RTMD expenditures during the balance of our current fiscal year ending August 31, 2022, of which approximately \$500,000 has been spent since May 31, 2022.
+RTMD continues to optimize the leaching and develop the CIX/CIC processing of the Round Top Project.
 Initial process design work will be carried out at USARE's facility in Wheat Ridge, Colorado.
 Pending completion of the initial process development, this facility will either be relocated to or replicated at the Round Top Project where a pilot plant is expected to be established.
 This work will consist of mining and crushing approximately 40,000 tonnes of rhyolite and setting up and equipping a facility to conduct pilot plant scale heap leaching.
 It is estimated that the Round Top Project will require additional time and further expenditure to complete a bankable feasibility study.
-We plan to fund up to approximately \$3.5 million of the expected expenditures by RTMD during our current fiscal year.

-We have sufficient cash on hand to fund our portion of the RTMD budget during our current fiscal year.
-Thereafter, we will need to raise additional funding to implement our business strategy and to continue to fund our portion of the RTMD budget (20% is our obligation and this percentage equates to our membership interest in RTMD), the failure of which could cause us to reduce our ownership interest in RTMD or curtail or cease our operations.
+Depending upon the amount of our portion of the RTMD budget during the next fiscal year, we may need to raise additional funding to implement our business strategy and to continue to fund our portion of the RTMD budget (20% is our obligation, correlating to our membership interest), the failure of which could cause us to reduce our ownership interest in RTMD or curtail or cease our operations.
 The most likely source of future financing presently available to us is through the sale of our securities.
 Any sale of our shares of common stock will result in dilution of equity ownership to existing stockholders.
 This means that if we sell shares of common stock, more shares will be outstanding and each existing stockholder will own a smaller percentage of the shares then outstanding.
 Alternatively, we may rely on debt financing and assume debt obligations that require us to make substantial interest and capital payments.
 Also, we may issue or grant warrants or options in the future pursuant to which additional shares of common stock may be issued.
 Exercise of such warrants or options will result in dilution of equity ownership to our existing stockholders.